 - Supports the identification, assessment and governance of national security risk across government

-The Acting Director of the National Security Policy Directorate is Paul Ash.
+The Director of the National Security Policy Directorate is Dan Eaton.

 NSPD comprises four teams: